emmercm/www/src/blog/starting-a-metalsmith-project.md

 ## Conclusion

 Metalsmith is a great option for someone looking for a lot of control in a static site generator.
-There are many different [plugins](https://metalsmith.io/#the-community-plugins) that exist for processing different kinds of inputs and there is no strict order they have to be used in.
+There are many [different plugins](https://metalsmith.io/#the-community-plugins) that exist for processing different kinds of inputs and there is no strict order they need to be used in.
 With a minimal amount of setup that should be familiar to existing Node.js developers it's very quick to get started with Metalsmith.